bananajamma/docker-xmrig-amd-vega/README.md

 ### First

-Pull the latest build with the driver tag that you've installed on your host (example):
+Pull the latest build with the driver tag that you've installed on your host, for example:

 ```
 docker pull bananajamma/xmrig-amd-vega:latest